Green Thumb Tips-May

 For anything that you plant outside early this month, make sure that you have a frost blanket handy for those sudden and unexpected cold snaps.

 Cedar barrels or large pots make great vegetable gardens.
 Plant a tomato plant in the middle and lettuce, spinach or herbs around the edge for the beginnings of a great salad.
-Patio Prize tomato can be grown without a support.
-Indeterminate cherry tomato plants should have a tomato cage to support them.
+Patio type tomatoes can be grown without a support.
+Indeterminate (vining) tomato plants need a tall tomato cage to support them.

 Plant your own cup of tea.
 Chamomile, lemon balm, catnip, spearmint and peppermint are just a few herbs that make delicious, healing teas.